 Endorsements and restrictions change the circumstances in which an individual may operate a motor vehicle.

 Endorsement L – Motorcycle Endorsement

-The driver has satisfactorily completed motorcycle skills and knowledge testing required by the State of Indiana.
+The driver has satisfactorily completed motorcycle skills and knowledge testing, or a BMV-approved motorcycle safety course, as required by the State of Indiana.
 This endorsement allows the driver to legally operate a motorcycle on Indiana roads.

 Restriction B – Glasses or contact lenses